 A life-long wildlife enthusiast, Lymbery spent ten years as professional wildlife tour leader, travelling to places like The Seychelles, Costa Rica, the USA and Europe.
 He is a licensed bird ringer for the British Trust for Ornithology.

-He lives in a Hampshire country village with his wife Helen, stepson Luke, Duke the rescue dog, and flock of ex-battery hens.
+He lives in a West Sussex country village with his wife Helen, stepson Luke, Duke the rescue dog, and flock of ex-battery hens.

 Compassion in World Farming campaigns to end factory farming.
 My new book, Dead Zone, explores the links between factory farming and the demise of our iconic wildlife, and what we can do to save it.